marijnh/blog/_posts/2024-10-25-value-reference-semantics.md

 Some languages provide different constructs for these two types of records, making it clear what you are dealing with in any given situation.
-But many, such as JavaScript, don't.
+But many don't.
 They may not even provide reasonable mechanisms for indicating what can be mutated and what is immutable.
 When working with such a crude language it is important to be aware of the way a given type is intended to be used.

-All this is to say, when a JavaScript type provides no operations that change its content, when the TypeScript types list its fields as `readonly`, and the author goes on about it being an immutable type in the documentation, please stop mutating its properties and wondering why things break.
+Once you know what to look for, it tends to be easy enough to recognize the style in which a given data type is intended to be used.
+If its operations are defined in ways that mutate the value, that suggests reference semantics.
+If its fields are marked as read-only (assuming the language makes such a thing possible), and operations produce new values rather than updating existing objects, you're likely expected to think in terms of value semantics.